 This exchange can take two forms:

-- For RiskIQ External Threats customers subscribed to the Phishing module, Agari and Proofpoint send RiskIQ links found in emails spoofing one of that client's DMARC-protected domains, and RiskIQ analyzes the URLs in those emails for phishing / malware.
+- For RiskIQ External Threats customers, Agari and Proofpoint send RiskIQ links found in emails spoofing one of that client's DMARC-protected domains, and RiskIQ analyzes the URLs in those emails for phishing / malware.
 DMARC doesn't tell you anything about the content of links contained in an email–it simply flags messages as failing to pass authentication.
 Therefore, RiskIQ can step in to help provide additional context around the exact nature and severity of the threats in those emailed links by crawling the URLs with virtual users and creating events in your workspace based on that data.

 - For RiskIQ Digital Footprint customers, RiskIQ provides a list of all customer-owned domain names within the customer’s Inventory of Digital Assets, which can be used to used to show which domains are currently DMARC-protected (and thus, monitored for email spoofing via Agari or Proofpoint's tools), and which customer-owned domains are not currently protected.
 Having to research and uncover a customer’s domain inventory by hand greatly extends the time needed for an organization to operationalize and start getting the full value possible out of their Agari or Proofpoint purchase and can leave un-protected domains vulnerable to spoofing if they are missing from the list.
 Bringing RiskIQ-discovered domain assets into DMARC compliance and monitoring increases the number of spoofed emails our partners can uncover on behalf of that client.